 The healthy or “good” fats

-Help protect your heart by maintaining “good” HDL cholesterol levels while reducing levels of “bad” LDL cholesterol in your blood.
+This type of fat helps protect your heart by maintaining good HDL cholesterol levels while reducing “bad” LDL cholesterol levels in your blood.
+This type of fat helps protect your heart by maintaining “good” HDL cholesterol levels while reducing “bad” LDL cholesterol levels in your blood.

 Monounsaturated fats are found in: